mwitman/FabricAgentTool/SOLUTION.md

 The signed-in user's delegated tokens are used for data access:

 - Microsoft Graph token: identifies the user and group membership for role filtering.
-- Fabric token: authorizes Fabric API, GraphQL, SQL endpoint, Fabric Data Agent, and Fabric MCP calls.
+- Fabric token: discovers Fabric data sources for the Agent Management dropdown and authorizes Fabric API, GraphQL, SQL endpoint, Fabric Data Agent, and Fabric MCP calls.
 - Power BI token: authorizes semantic model metadata and DAX query calls where needed.

 The Foundry playground does not supply the user's Fabric token.
 Fabric-backed agents therefore require the custom UX or another client that forwards the user's Fabric token.

+Fabric data-source discovery in Agent Management uses the signed-in user's delegated Fabric token.
+The backend enumerates all workspaces visible to that user, then lists supported items in each workspace.
+It does not use the service principal for the data-source dropdown.

 ## Cosmos DB Data Model